rebeccaamador/topic-sync-automation/README.md

 python3 scripts/parallel_pr_creator.py
 ```

-The `.env` file is gitignored for security (since it contains tokens).
+The `.env` file is gitignored for security (contains credentials and tokens).

 ## 📝 Individual Scripts